 Faded slides are among the worst cases, so we look at that here.
 The method is general however, and is useful for most any purpose.
 These are 325 dpi scans of a 35 mm slide.

-This is an Ektachrome slide 39 years old, and it is pitiful, very red all over, more than pink.
-Your images will not be worse than this.
+This is an Ektachrome slide, 40 years old when it was scanned, and it is pitiful, very red all over, more than pink.
+Your images will not likely be worse than this.
 Kodachrome slides keep much better, but my luck with old Ektachome has not been so good.
 This one has faded badly, and some spots have developed.

 The slide did not become more red over time.
 Film contains Cyan, Magenta and Yellow dyes, and the dyes faded, mostly the Cyan dye faded away.
+This is NOT just a color cast that can be "corrected", it is permanent damage needing repair, beyond correction.
+The detail in the Cyan layer is gone now.
 It's a very tough image, image detail is permanently lost now.

 This is its histogram, and a conventional setting of the B&W Points.